Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 (d) Candidates who have had their oral examination and are required to complete further work on their thesis and be re-examined, will be re-enrolled, and must pay the full tuition fee for the duration of the re-examination period until re-submission of the thesis.
 Provisions in clause 15(d) will apply from the date the candidate is notified of the required further work.

-(b) Unless otherwise arranged at the time of the enrolment, when theses, dissertations, research reports, or project courses are not submitted by the end date of the course, the student must re-enrol for the next enrolment period and pay tuition fees.
+(b) When theses, dissertations, research reports, or project courses are not submitted by the end date of the course, the student must re-enrol for a further enrolment period of one semester or one year (as appropriate) and pay tuition fees.

-(c) In the case of a thesis course, a one-month extension may be granted without penalty.
+(c) A one-month extension may be granted without penalty.

 (d) If a student qualifies for Carry Forward of Postgraduate Enrolment, they will be re-enrolled but are not required to pay fees.